Exercises for your cycle, your fertility, your hormones

 Please don’t be shy — I’m a very friendly person and always happy to chat.

-no expectation to book anything.
+There is no expectation to book anything.
 Sometimes it simply helps to talk things through before deciding what feels right for you.